ASA Sailing Courses Explained

 Learn all you need to know about each ASA sailing course below:

-They teach you the essentials of how a sailboat works, how to handle it safely, and how to become a confident, active member of the crew — and take the helm for the first time.
+It teaches you the essentials of how a sailboat works, how to handle it safely, and how to become a confident, active member of the crew — and take the helm for the first time.

 Beginner